-The measured value of the delay parameters included in Recommendation X.135 can be expected to be, in most cases, significantly greater than 100 ms. Consequently an accuracy of approximately 10 ms or less should be sufficient in these cases.
+The measured value of the delay parameters included in Recommendation X.135 can be expected to be, in most cases, significantly greater than 100 ms. Consequently, an accuracy of approximately 10 ms or less, should be sufficient in these cases.

-The measured value of throughput as specified in Recommendation X.135 can be expected in most cases to be in the range of 1000 to 9000 bit/s.
-Consequently an accuracy to within 100 bit/s or less should be sufficient in these cases.
+The measured value of throughput as specified in Recommendation X.135 for 9.6 kbit/s access signalling can be expected in most cases to be in the range of 1000 to 9000 bit/s.
+Consequently, an accuracy to within 100 bit/s or less, should be sufficient in these cases.
+Accuracy to within 100 bit/s or less will also be sufficient for the cases involving 64 kbit/s access signalling.

-Recommendation X.138 provides detailed information on measurement architectures and, in Annex A, provides detailed information on the calculation of packet switched network performance statistics and factors which can affect their observation.
+Recommendation X.138 provides detailed information on measurement architectures and, in Annex A, provides detailed information on the calculation of packet-switched network performance statistics and factors which can affect their observation.